 It should be evaluated that Kull is related to both of the sectors.

-We function to increase the use of technology in educational field.
-Overall, Kull is the engineer of the Campaign focused to digitize the education system of Nepal.
+We function to increase the use of technology in the educational field.
+Overall, Kull is the engineer of the Campaign focused on digitizing the education system of Nepal.
 The core objective of the company is to decrease the book load in bags of students as we used to have in our times.
-Now, mobile phones have reached in hand of every individual, be it from city or village, but those materials have not been used for education.
+Now, mobile phones have reached in hand of every individual, be it from a city or village, but those materials have not been used for education.

-When the mobile phone did.
-When mobile phone along with internet reach every individual no work is impossible.
-It takes time to remove the habit of carry heavy load in bag but that time span will not be much long.
-Implementation of e-curriculum is a challenge because of Nepal’s geographical diversity, regulation, educational quality and other such factors.
+When the mobile phone along with internet reach every individual no work is impossible.
+It takes time to remove the habit of carrying a heavy load in the bag but that period will not be much longer.
+Implementation of e-curriculum is a challenge because of Nepal’s geographical diversity, regulation, educational quality, and other such factors.

 Is your curriculum governmental “Syllabus”?